-The definition of an old dial for present purposes is a sundial that dates from ±1600 and is freestanding, in the sense that it is not carved directly into the stone fabric of a church or other building.
-Furthermore, a gnomon should preferably be – or have been, if missing – an integral part of it.
+The meaning of an old dial for present purposes is a sundial that dates from ±1600 and is demonstrably not medieval.
+It will not have been carved in the into the original stone fabric of a church (or other building), although it may be on a stone later inserted.
+It may also be a ‘freestanding’ vertical dial affixed to the church and sometimes canted to the correct angle.
+A gnomon should preferably be – or have been, if missing – an integral part of it.
 An old dial should ideally be marked with a date to make life easier.

 St Mary .
 Maiden Newton .
 Dorset .
 1630

 On S. face of tower – square slab with simple capping, iron gnomon and date 1630 RCHM

 All Saints .
 Piddletrenthide .
 Dorset .
 1602

 BSS notes: Shows 6am to 6pm in half hours.
 Two circular motifs cut into either side of gnomon, decoration cut into dial sides.
 IIII for 4pm.
 Triangular sheet gnomon with lead fixings – possibly not original.Inscription at bottom OCTOBER [THE ?]
 23 1692 (though I read it as 1602)

 Holy Rood .
 Buckland Newton .
 Dorset .
 1704

 Dated 1704 by date-cut gnomon.
 Luckily caught in winter sunshine.
 Full post HERE

 St Michael .
 Stanton .
 Glos.
 C17 (?)